 A power line that has fallen to the ground should always be treated as live.
 Contact with the line could result in a serious injury or death to you or one of your family members or a neighbour.

-The first cut or trim of a tree, unless the tree is covered by a previous arrangement or is part of a horticultural shelterbelt, is performed free of charge by Electra.
-Our arborists will contact the tree owner to arrange for this to be done.
+The first cut or trim of a tree, unless the tree is covered by a previous arrangement with Electra, is part of a Horticultural Shelterbelt or trees around a private service line (see explanation of Trees and private service lines), is performed free of charge by Electra.
+Our Utility Arborists will contact the tree owner to arrange for this to be done.

 After the free first cut or trim, the tree owner is responsible for all on-going maintenance costs.
 Our arborists carry out regular inspections and issue tree owners with a cut or trim notice when their tree is growing into the growth limit notice zone.
 Once the tree owner has been notified that their tree is encroaching the growth limit zone, the owner must: